amogalla/amogalla.github.io/CustomWidget.md

 - Consider removing old versions from the file if you are updating dependencies.
 - Leave meaningful `origin` attribute (instead of `Generated by Gradle`) if you did some manual verification of the artifact.
-- Always do manual verification if several hashes are needed and a new `also-trust` tag has to be added.
-- If you’re adding a dependency with OS mentioning in an artifact name (`darwin`, `mac`, `osx`, `linux`, `windows`), remember to add counterparts for other platforms.

 ## Using -dev and -SNAPSHOT versions